The colours of Kinver Edge

 Rustling woodland walks

-Take a walk through the wooded paths and see the fading yellow of the silver birch leaves, orange and brown of the chestnut and the glorious red berries of the rowan.
+Take a walk through the wooded paths and see the fading yellow of the silver birch leaves, orange and brown of the sweet chestnut and the glorious red berries of the rowan.
 The woodland paths dip in and out of the county boundaries so there's miles to explore on foot.

 The woods provide a tranquil space for you to get back to nature.
 Take in the sounds of the birds and squirrels rustling in the dead leaves as they ready themselves for the coming winter months.
-Look out for fungi living on the floor and the trees, you might spot a scurfy twiglet or a blueleg brownie!
+Look out for fungi on the floor and the trees, you might spot a scurfy twiglet or a blueleg brownie!